Haitian Vodou

+A sequined drapo flag, by Haitian artist Georges Valris, depicting the vèvè symbol of the lwa Loko Atison; these symbols play an important role in Vodou ritual.

-Haitian Vodou (Note: "Vodou" is the "customary spelling" of "the traditional religion of the Haitian people."
+Haitian Vodou (Note: "Vodou" is the customary spelling of a word meaning "the traditional religion of the Haitian people".
 Alternative spellings have included Voodoo /ˈvuːduː/ Vaudou /ˈvoʊduː/; Vodun /ˈvoʊduː/; Vodoun /ˈvoʊduːn/; Vodu /ˈvoʊduː/, or Vaudoux /ˈvoʊduː/) (/ˈvoʊduː/) is an African diasporic religion that developed in Haiti between the 16th and 19th centuries.
 It arose through a process of syncretism between several traditional religions of West and Central Africa and Catholicism.
-There is no central authority in control of the religion and much diversity exists among practitioners, who are known as Vodouists, Vodouisants, or Serviteurs.
+There is no central authority in control of the religion and much diversity exists among practitioners, who are known as Vodouists in English.

 Vodou teaches the existence of a transcendent creator divinity, Bondye, under whom are spirits known as lwa.
-Typically deriving their names and attributes from traditional West and Central African deities, they are equated with Catholic saints.
-The lwa divide into different groups, the nanchon ("nations"), most notably the Rada and the Petwo, about whom various myths and stories are told.
+These lwa typically derive their names from traditional West and Central African deities, are equated with Catholic saints, and divide into groups called nanchon ("nations"), most notably the Rada and the Petwo.
 This theology has been labelled both monotheistic and polytheistic.
-An initiatory tradition, Vodouists commonly venerate the lwa at an ounfò (temple), run by an oungan (priest) or manbo (priestess).
+Vodouists will often be initiated into an ounfò (temple), run by an oungan (priest) or manbo (priestess), through which group ceremonies are conducted.
 Alternatively, Vodou is also practised within family groups or in secret societies like the Bizango.
-A central ritual involves practitioners drumming, singing, and dancing to encourage a lwa to possess one of their members and thus communicate with them.
-Offerings to the lwa, and to spirits of the dead, include fruit, liquor, and sacrificed animals.
-Several forms of divination are utilized to decipher messages from the lwa.
+Adherents seek the aid of the lwa, and spirits of the dead, by offering them fruit, liquor, and sacrificed animals.
+Communication with the lwa is sought through divination and through a key ritual in which Vodouists drum, sing, and dance to encourage a lwa to temporarily possess the dancers.
 Healing rituals and the preparation of herbal remedies and talismans also play a prominent role.